nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The delete person feature is facilitated by `DeleteCommand`.
-It allows users to delete a person from the SecTresBook that match the full
+It allows users to delete a person from the SectresBook that match the full
 First name or Last name of the person.

 Given below is the example usage scenario and how the delete feature behaves at each step.

 Step 1.
-The user executes 'delete David' command to delete a person with the name 'David' from the SecTresBook.
+The user executes 'delete David' command to delete a person with the name 'David' from the SectresBook.

 Step 2.
 The `DeleteCommandParser` creates a `FindCommand` with 'David'.